SofaDefrost/STLIB/README.md

 Sofa Template Library

 This library should contains sofa scene template.
-It shoul contains common scene template used regularly to make the writing of scene with Sofa easy.
+It should contains common scene template used regularly to make the writing of scene with Sofa easy.
 The templates should be compatible with .pyscn and PSL scenes.
 The library also contains cool utilitary function we should always consider to use.